Project Eligibility Criteria

 • Creation or restoration of wetlands

-• Natural flood management
+• Natural flood management and/or drought management

-• River restoration, waterways bank protection and improvements
+• River restoration, waterways bank protection and improvements and/or water quality improvements

 • Blue carbon habitat restoration projects